acch/ansible-scale/README.md

 $ ansible-galaxy install acch.spectrum-scale
 ```

 Requirements
 ------------

 As there's no public repository available, you'll need to download Spectrum Scale (GPFS) packages from the IBM website.
 Visit https://www.ibm.com/support/fixcentral and search for 'IBM Spectrum Scale (Software defined storage)'.

 Role Variables
 --------------

 Default variables are defined in `defaults/main.yml`.
 You'll also find detailed documentation in that file.
-Define your own variables to override the defaults.
+Define your own host variables in your inventory to override the defaults.

 Defining the variable `scale_version` is mandatory.
 Furthermore, you'll need to configure an installation method by defining *one* of the following variables: